sowmya-bm/Resilient-and-Scalable-Web-Application-Deployment-on-AWS-VPC/README.md

 # aws_projects_store
-As I start learning AWS, I have included all the projects that go with my learning
+As I am upskilling in AWS, I have included POC for all the projects that go with my learning